QiQing-L/adv-dealership-project/README.md

-# Project Title
+# Car Dealership

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+A Java console app designed for salesmen and sales managers at a car dealership.
+It loads dealership and vehicle data from a CSV file, letting users view and search inventory by make, model, year, or price.
+The program provides a quick, text-based way to manage and explore vehicle listings right from the desktop.

 ## User Stories

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

+- As a user, I want to be able to see a list of ALL vehicles, so that I know what's on the list
+- As a user, I want to be able to find vehicles within a price range , so that I don't have to spend time looking through vehicles that's not in the price range.
-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to be able to find vehicles by make / model, color, mileage range, and type , so that I can easily go through vehicles that fit my client's needs.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to be able to find vehicles by year range, so that I can easily go through all vehicles that fits the year range.
+- As a user, I want to be able to add a vehicle to the dealership's inventory, so that the dealership's inventory is up to date.
+- As a user, I want to be able to remove a vehicle in the dealership's inventory, so that the dealership's inventory is up to date
+- I want to be able to choose the option 99 - Quit so that I can exit the application easily when I’m done using it

 ## Setup